ltbringer/procurator/Readme.md

 At times you are the only person who knows answer to certain specific things.
 Maybe because of your profession or it is a problem you faced, and now each time it rears its head again you would be needed.
 If you consider these situations as distractions to something more important at hand, this project is supposed to help.
-Personally speaking, sometimes I forget replying to people, because by the time I am free they are asleep or unavailable (majorly close family members).
+Personally speaking, sometimes I forget replying to people because by the time I am free they are asleep or unavailable (majorly close family members).
 At work there are questions that float around like:

 1. What's the wifi password?